Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Discussion

-What is the physical reason underpinning the significant SNR-boosting properties of Eq.~(\ref{eq:PaganinBeltranMethodForNeutrons}) and Eq.~(\ref{eq:Polychromatic5})?
-We refer the reader to \citeauthor{gureyev2017unreasonable}~\cite{gureyev2017unreasonable} for the theoretical details, and here give a heuristic explanation to motivate the rigorous results developed there.
-As pointed out earlier, the propagation-based phase contrast image in Eq.~(\ref{eq:TIE-HomWithBlurring}) may be viewed as creating a sharpened version of the attenuation-based contact neutron image $I_0 \exp\left[-\sigma\rho_{\perp}({\bf r}_{\perp})\right]$.
+What is the physical reason underpinning the significant SNR-boosting properties of Eq.~(\ref{eq:PaganinBeltranMethodForNeutrons}) ?
+We refer the reader to \citeauthor{gureyev2017unreasonable}~\cite{gureyev2017unreasonable} for the theoretical details, together with the previously mentioned information-theoretic principle that SNR may be boosted using a code--decode strategy when transmitting a signal through a noisy channel \cite{MacKay2003}, and here give a heuristic explanation to both motivate and augment the rigorous results developed in the just-cited references.
+As pointed out earlier, the propagation-based neutron phase contrast image in Eq.~(\ref{eq:TIE-HomWithBlurring}) may be viewed as creating a sharpened version of the attenuation-based contact neutron image $I_0 \exp\left[-\sigma\rho_{\perp}({\bf r}_{\perp})\right]$.
 This sharpening follows from the fact that this equation corresponds exactly to approximate deconvolution (sharpening); this has an associated transverse length scale $\ell$ given by the square root of the coefficient of the transverse Laplacian \cite{Unsharp0} in Eq.~(\ref{eq:TIE-HomWithBlurring}):

 Indeed, from another albeit closely related perspective, Eq.~(\ref{eq:TIE-HomWithBlurring}) is mathematically identical in form to unsharp-mask image sharpening using a Laplacian kernel \cite{Unsharp0,Unsharp1,Unsharp2}.
 This image sharpening is evident from the edge enhancement due to Fresnel diffraction.
 Regardless of how we understand the image sharpening, the crucial point to note is that this sharpening occurs before the addition of noise in the detection process.
 Moreover, if the aforementioned noise is white then it will be evenly spread through Fourier space, in contrast to the object which will typically have a Fourier-space power spectrum that decreases rapidly with increasing radial spatial frequency.
-The Lorentzian Fourier-space filters in Eqs.~(\ref{eq:PaganinBeltranMethodForNeutrons}) and (\ref{eq:Polychromatic5}), which are low pass filters since their function is to negate the previously mentioned sharpening, will therefore suppress noise much more strongly than they suppress signal due to the object.
-The result is a strong increase in SNR, corresponding to a significant boost in effective brilliance.
+The Lorentzian Fourier-space filter in Eq.~(\ref{eq:PaganinBeltranMethodForNeutrons}) , which is a low pass filter since its function is to negate the previously mentioned sharpening, will therefore suppress noise much more strongly than it suppresses signal due to the object.
+The result is a strong increase in SNR, corresponding to a boost in effective brilliance.